ucb-bar/hammer/doc/Hammer-Flow/PAR.rst

 Place-and-Route
 ===============================

-Hammer has an action for placing and routing synthesized Verilog.
-This action invokes a ``HammerPlaceAndRouteTool`` that must be provided as part of a tool plugin.
+Hammer has an action for placing and routing a synthesized design.
+This action requires a tool plugin to implement ``HammerPlaceAndRouteTool``.

 P&R Setup Keys
 --------------